 November 29, 2015

-In 2015 we reached out to our Capital’s diligent and dedicated office workers to get their opinions on their offices, colleagues, commutes and even their bosses!
+In 2015, we reached out to the Capital’s office workers to get their opinions on their offices, colleagues, commutes, and even their bosses!

 It’s not just office décor that holds great value to workers.
 Companies who get the environment and cleanliness right could see their work productivity soaring.
 90% of London workers say they feel more productive in a clean environment and 86% of Londoners in the survey strongly agree that a clean office is important.
 9% would like to see “people be more clean around the office”, have “better cleaners”, “have it cleaned on a regular basis”.